 We'll hold our team call Sunday night to discuss expectations for the season - what they should expect and what the team expects of them.
 We'll discuss what we have lined up for the spring 2018 season.
 It's going to be a powerful season, and we're thankful to all those who are taking part in our Give Team effort.

-In 2018, we're honored to have the support of NinjaFit Gym (joining their workout program the third Saturday of every month), Garage Mama Fitness (our workout facility when available), Coach Pain (named Most Influential OCR Personality of 2017 by Mud Run Guide, and meeting with him at a warm up OCR on April 9th two weeks before our participation at Green Beret Challenge), members of the Orlando Police Department, and the Travis Manion Foundation (participation of an ambassador as guest coach and others potentially joining as members to run The Green Beret Challenge with us in Atlanta).
+In 2018, we're honored to have the support of NinjaFit Gym (the team will participate in their workout program the third Saturday of every month), Garage Mama Fitness (our workout facility when available), Coach Pain (named Most Influential OCR Personality of 2017 by Mud Run Guide, and meeting with him at a warm up OCR on April 9th two weeks before our participation at Green Beret Challenge), members of the Orlando Police Department, and the Travis Manion Foundation (participation of an ambassador as guest coach and others potentially joining as members to run The Green Beret Challenge with us in Atlanta).
 We continue to seek sponsors and donors to fund the 2018 season, and be a part of the journey.
-We also continue to seek guest coaches to join us on any Saturday to share their stories of overcoming challenges on the path to greatness.
+We also continue to seek guest coaches to join us on any Saturday to share their stories of overcoming challenges.

 In the meantime, know there are others dealing with significant challenges on their path to greatness.
-Some seek those challenges while some challenges arrive unexpectedly.
-We're proud of the members on our team and work with them every day to ensure they make decisions from a position of strength and address those challenges as opportunities to become even stronger.
+Some seek those challenges while some deal with unexpected challenges.
+We're proud of the members on our team and work with them every day to ensure they make decisions from a position of strength and address any challenge as opportunities to become even stronger.
 Thanks so much for the support of The Give Team community in those efforts.

 I'll update you - the "Extended Give Team" - as I learn about Chris' family.